monsterkodi/kslash/README.md

 **kslash** is a collection of path utilities.

-It is meant to be used as a replacement for [node's](https://nodejs.org/) [`path`](https://nodejs.org/dist/latest/docs/api/path.html) module.
+I use it as a replacement for [node's](https://nodejs.org/) [`path`](https://nodejs.org/dist/latest/docs/api/path.html) module.
-It aims to minimize the problems you get when writing platform independent code dealing with paths.
+It aims to deal with file paths in a platform independent way.
-I hope it might contain some tools of interest to you, even if you target only one platform.
+Maybe it contains some tools of interest to you, even if you target only one platform.

 ## path(p)